Skip to main content

 • Round-trip write + verify on every supported database backend.

-• HMAC chain anchoring on installation_id.
+• HMAC chain anchoring on the installation key.

 • Recovery across process restart, including rotated files.